Matstaps/Portfolio-project-two/README.md

 ### User Stories

-* First Time users
+* First time users

-    * To allow users to play a game in the style of Rock Paper Scissors
+    * To allow users to play a game in the style of Rock Paper Scissors.
-    * To be able to easily navigate the page and find the relevant sections simply
+    * To be able to easily navigate the page and find the relevant sections simply.
-    * To record an ongoing result
+    * To record an ongoing result.

 * Returning users

-    * To replay the game at their leisure
+    * To replay the game at their leisure.

 * Frequent users

-    * To play the game regularly
+    * To play the game regularly.

 ## Features